 Like all life insurance products, whole life insurance is designed to provide financial protection for people or organizations you care about in the event of your death.

-Whole life insurance is a type of permanent life insurance (also called "cash value life insurance"), which is one of the two categories of life insurance along with term life insurance.
-The biggest difference between these two categories is that term life insurance ends after a set number of years.
+Whole life insurance is a type of permanent life insurance (also called "cash value life insurance"), which is one of the two categories of life insurance.
+(The second major category is term life insurance.)
+The biggest difference between these two categories is term life insurance ends after a set number of years.
 Term life insurance is a "purer" type of life insurance, meaning it offers a death benefit and nothing more.
 Permanent policies like whole life, on the other hand, cost more because they include an extra savings component, which is referred to as the "cash value."

 The "cash value" part of whole life insurance policies is a savings account which is funded by a percentage of your premiums.
 Your life insurance company will then pay interest on the money in that savings account.
 The interest is actually a dividend from the insurance company’s annual profits, but most insurers guarantee a minimum yearly return.